Nicholas Davies (journalist): Journalistic career

 Davies began his career with the Birmingham Post and Mail, and joined Mirror Group Newspapers in 1961 as a foreign correspondent and investigative reporter.
-He served as foreign editor of the Daily Mirror for 14 years until he was sacked by Maxwell in 1991 at the age of 52.
-Davies later went on to publish stories of working with Maxwell, as well as books about the British royal family and Northern Ireland.
+He served as foreign editor of the Daily Mirror for 14 years until he was sacked by Maxwell in 1991.
+Davies later went on to publish stories and a book about working with Maxwell, as well as books about the British royal family and Northern Ireland.

-Davies was first in the mass media to identify the victim of the 2007 royal blackmail plot, despite a court order preventing naming in the UK.
-He wrote a book on Maxwell entitled Death of a Tycoon: An Insider's Account of the Rise and Fall of Robert Maxwell.
-In it he speculated that Maxwell had been killed and suggested some unlikely culprits.
-He also detailed his own affair with Maxwell's secretary in his book The Unknown Maxwell.
+Davies was the first in the mass media to identify the victim of the 2007 royal blackmail plot, despite a court order preventing the person being named in the United Kingdom.
+His book on Maxwell was entitled Death of a Tycoon: An Insider's Account of the Rise and Fall of Robert Maxwell.
+In it he speculated that Maxwell had been killed, but also found that Maxwell may have committed suicide.

-He was referred to as "Kite" by satirical magazine Private Eye because his stories were supposed to be "fliers".
+He was referred to as "Kite" by the satirical magazine Private Eye, because his stories were supposed to be "fliers".
 He has been confused with another British journalist of the same name when they were working in the same building.